Qiskit/ecosystem/docs/status.md

     Meanwhile, they are genuinely Qiskit Ecosystem members, so they can use their badge and have all the regular benefits.

 {{ read_raw('docs/assets/early-projects.md') }}

+<a id="unmaintained"></a>

+### Unmaintained

+A regular member whose self-declared [maturity](maturity.md) is `as-is` or `deprecated`, that is, a project with no active maintenance expectations.

+Since these projects are not expected to be maintained, they are exempt from the activity [check ups](#under-revision).

+The status disappears as soon as the project declares a maturity level with maintenance expectations.
+Projects with a pending [check up](#under-revision) are _Under revision_ instead, since that status takes precedence.

+!!! tip
+    _Unmaintained Projects_ stay in the Qiskit Ecosystem website like any other member: the lack of maintenance is intentional and declared upfront, so it is shown as part of the project information and not treated as a compliance issue.
+    A project that quietly stops being maintained is a different story: sooner or later the activity [check ups](#under-revision) notice it, and it ends up as [Alumni](#alumni).

+{{ read_raw('docs/assets/unmaintained.md') }}

 ### Under revision